 For further information, see the Queensland Holidays website.

-The median weekly rental price for a three-bedroom house in Brisbane is AUD$400, while the median weekly rental price for a one-bedroom unit is $375.
+The median weekly rental price for a house in Brisbane is AUD$400, while the median weekly rental price for a unit is $375.
 The median weekly rental price for a three-bedroom house in regional areas ranges from $360 in Far North Queensland to $420 on the Gold Coast.

 Brisbane and its surrounds are well connected by trains and buses.
 Most regional areas are serviced by local buses, but access to a form of personal transport may be required.
 All full-time students receive a public transport concession card.
 For more information about public transport and fares, see the TRANSLink website.

 Queensland enjoys a warm, stable climate throughout the year, with an average maximum temperature of 25°C, although Tropical North Queensland experiences a dry season from May to October and a wet season from November to April, which is characterised by higher humidity.